 Using antique texts and maps as the canvases for my works has been a constant within my practice.
 This process of bringing new value to often disregarded items creates a cohesion between the concepts behind the work and the aesthetic output.
 As I empower various figures; I simultaneously do so with the ground used as I place them within new contexts.
 Often using myself or family members as the subjects of my portraits creates a sense of immediacy apropos to navigating the intersection of my western upbringing and my African culture.

-Through an almost contradictory process of using this relatively modern art medium with a classical approach to mark making: I look to bring portraiture to the forefront of contemporary art.
+Regularly drawing with pen enables me to call upon traditional draughtsmanship techniques, influenced by sketches from the high renaissance.
+Through an almost contradictory process of using this relatively modern art medium with a classical approach to mark making: I look to celebrate authentic drawing within the digital age.